Topology-based Representative Datasets to Reduce Neural Network Training Resources: Introduction

 \section{Introduction}

-The success of the different architectures used in the framework of neural networks are doubtless \cite{Goodfellow-et-al-2016}.
-Some of the recent achievements in areas such as generation of video images \cite{KimGTXTNPPGT2018deep}, recognition \cite{DBLP:journals/pami/DonahueHRVGSD17} or textual analysis \cite{1901.00519} show the surprising potential of such architectures.
-In spite of such success, they still present some lacks.
-One of the main drawbacks of these systems is the long time needed in the training process.
-Such long training time is usually associated with two factors: first, the large amount of weights to be adjusted in the current architectures and, second, the huge datasets used to train neural networks.
-In general, the training time of a complex neural network from the scratch is so long that many current researches use \textit{pretrained} neural networks as Oxford VGG models \cite{SimonyanZ2014}, Google Inception Model \cite{SzegedyLJSRAEVR2015} or Microsoft ResNet Model \cite{1512.03385}.
-Another attempts to reduce the training time are for example the followings.
-In \cite{1511.02954}, training time is reduced by partitioning the training task in multiple training subtasks with sub-models, which can be performed independently and in parallel.
-In \cite{DBLP:conf/iscslp/YouX14}, asynchronous averaged stochastic gradient descent is used.
-Lastly, a sampling-based approach to reduce data transmission is considered in \cite{DBLP:conf/ijcai/XiaoZLZ17}.
+The success of the different architectures used in the framework of neural networks is doubtless \cite{Goodfellow-et-al-2016}.
+The achievements made in areas such as video imaging \cite{DBLP:journals/corr/abs-2103-01739}, recognition \cite{DBLP:journals/corr/abs-2108-11821}, or language models \cite{DBLP:journals/corr/abs-2005-14165} show the surprising potential of such architectures.
+In spite of such success, they still have some shortcomings.
+One of their main drawbacks is the long time needed in the training process.
+Such a long training time is usually associated with two factors: first, the large amount of weights to be adjusted in the current architectures and, second, the huge datasets used to train neural networks.
+In general, the time needed to train a complex neural network from the scratch is so long that many researchers use {\it pretrained} neural networks as, for example, Oxford VGG models \cite{SimonyanZ2014}, Google Inception Model \cite{SzegedyLJSRAEVR2015}, or Microsoft ResNet Model \cite{1512.03385}.
+Other attempts to reduce the training time are, for example, to partition the training task in multiple training subtasks with submodels, which can be performed independently and in parallel \cite{1511.02954}, to use asynchronous averaged stochastic gradient descent \cite{DBLP:conf/iscslp/YouX14}, and to reduce data transmission through a sampling-based approach \cite{DBLP:conf/ijcai/XiaoZLZ17}. \edu{Besides, in \cite{8576015}, the authors \ro{studied} how \ro{the elimination of ``unfavourable''} samples \ro{improves} generalization \ro{accuracy} for convolutional neural networks. \ro{Finally,} in \cite{Wang_Zhu_Dong_He_Huang_2020}, an unweighted influence data subsampling method is proposed.}